 Several companies make truck campers light enough and small enough to fit in the bed of a half-ton short-bed pickup truck.
 That’s the good news.
 The bad news is that the constraints associated with fitting on a half-ton also means that getting a camper with a full wet-bath won’t be easy.
 You might be able to get either a cassette toilet or an indoor shower, but the pickings are slim if you want to get both—in fact, only two exist.
 The same applies to having a gray water holding tank.
 Some pop-ups have them, some pop-ups don’t.
 In general, amenities are lacking in a small pop-up.
 That might work for some truck camper aficionados looking for a more minimalist approach to camping and overlanding, but it won’t work for all, which is why some decide to buy a larger truck so that a larger pop-up or hard-side can be purchased instead.

 As you probably know, the process of picking a perfect truck camper can be difficult.
 Numerous decisions need to be made before purchase.
 If you’ve already decided on a pop-up, good for you.
 You’ve made it past the first hurdle.
 The biggest hurdle is deciding on which camper to get.
 With so many great companies and truck camper models, picking the right truck camper can be extremely difficult.
 That’s the purpose of this article.
 We’ve ranked the best pop-up truck campers for the half-ton, short-bed pickup truck and provided some important specifications and characteristics about each to help you make a better, more informed decision.
-So without further adieu, here are our Top 8 Pop-Up Truck Campers for Half-Ton Trucks.
+Remember, you saw this comprehensive, well-researched list here first, well before Internet copycats with nearly identical lists publish theirs.
+So without further adieu, here are our top 8 pop-up truck campers for half-ton pickup trucks.

 1. Bundutec Wild